Open a Restaurant With Little Money

 It there's a well-known businessperson in your area who invests in real estate or other ventures, think about reaching out.
 Just make sure you're prepared before you make the contact.
 Have a well-thought-out written business plan ready that outlines your concept, target audience, start-up costs, and projected sales.
 This should include the type of restaurant you want to open, your identified target audience, and a detailed budget.
 Also, include your own qualifications as a business owner.
 If you don’t have any restaurant experience, think about what other kinds of experience you bring to the table, including any pro bono work.

-Or you might be a seasoned manager, you're great with numbers and have experience keeping books, you're a phenomenal chef, or you're an outgoing individual who can work the front of the house and function as a gracious host.
+On the other hand, you might be a seasoned manager, you're great with numbers and have experience keeping books, you're a phenomenal chef, or you're an outgoing individual who can work the front of the house and function as a gracious host.
 Remember, you aren’t just selling your restaurant idea.
 You’re also selling yourself, and you need to demonstrate that you're capable and knowledgeable with a skill set to offer.

 Consider Operating a Food Truck